-Purpose The scheme promotes generational renewal by off fering financial support to young farmers under 40, helping them establish ne sustainable practices.
-Additionally, some schemes entrants over 40, facilitating broader access to farm Payment The scheme provides a capital grant known as the Do • Rates (DJA), which varies according to farm type, loo importance of the installation.
-Base payments rang with additional bonuses awarded for installations favoured areas, or for projects focusing on organic economic performance.
-There are also a series of to link with other grant schemes and are set out in Cha • Detail As alluded to above, the scheme is divided into two · · · Young Farmer Installation Grant: This base young farmers (under 40) who are set independently for the first time.
-The support three types of installations: full-time, pare installations, where farmers gradually build up submission of a viable business plan, procequalifications, and a commitment to farming a etting up their business art is structured to address art-time, and progressive p their business.
-It requires of of relevant agricultural Complementary Support: Additional fundi specific priorities such as organic farmir establishment of niche agricultural enterprises. into regional strategies aimed at rural revital ng, agroforestry, or the This component often ties sustainability.
+Scheme Name Young Farmers / New Entrants (Aides à l'Installation) Purpose The scheme promotes generational renewal by offering financial support to young farmers under 40, helping them establish new businesses and invest in sustainable practices.
+Additionally, some schemes extend support to new entrants over 40, facilitating broader access to farm development assistance.
+Payment The scheme provides a capital grant known as the Dotation Jeunes Agriculteurs Rates (DJA), which varies according to farm type, location, and the strategic importance of the installation.
+Base payments range from €8,000 to €20,000, with additional bonuses awarded for installations in mountainous or less- favoured areas, or for projects focusing on organic farming, agroecology, or economic performance.
+There are also a series of top-ups and bonuses which link with other grant schemes and are set out in Chapters 5-15 below.
+Detail As alluded to above, the scheme is divided into two main components: Detail · • Young Farmer Installation Grant: This base support is provided to young farmers (under 40) who are setting up their business independently for the first time.
+The support is structured to address three types of installations: full-time, part-time, and progressive installations, where farmers gradually build up their business.
+It requires submission of a viable business plan, proof of relevant agricultural qualifications, and a commitment to farming as the primary occupation.
+Complementary Support: Additional funding may be available for specific priorities such as organic farming, agroforestry, or the establishment of niche agricultural enterprises.
+This component often ties into regional strategies aimed at rural revitalisation and environmental sustainability.
 See Chapters 5 - 15 below.
-Further detail via: https://agriculture.gouv.strategique-national .fr/pac-2023-2027-le-plan- Duration Funding is allocated in the current CAP programme typically provided within the first five years of eligibility criteria linked to the young farmer's statu robust business plan.
-Regular monitoring is required the objectives set out in the plan. farm establishment, with us and the submission of a Update/Latest Implications This support scheme can stimulate demand for a ran and services as young farmers establish or expand to suppliers, farm consultancy services, and technolog opportunities in this segment.
-Companies offer management solutions could also benefit as young • optimising their new businesses.
-As with other gra • demonstrate greater environmental sustainabilit performance by using their products will have an adv ·
+Further detail via: https://agriculture.gouv.fr/pac-2023-2027-le-plan-strategique-national Duration Funding is allocated in the current CAP programme (2023-27).
+The support is typically provided within the first five years of farm establishment, with eligibility criteria linked to the young farmer's status and the submission of a robust business plan.
+Regular monitoring is required to ensure compliance with the objectives set out in the plan.
+Update/Latest Implications This support scheme can stimulate demand for a range of agricultural products and services as young farmers establish or expand their operations.
+Equipment suppliers, farm consultancy services, and technology providers may find new opportunities in this segment.
+Companies offering finance and farm management solutions could also benefit as young farmers seek guidance on optimising their new businesses.
+As with other grants, companies which can demonstrate greater environmental sustainability or better productive performance by using their products will have an advantage.